jpsthecelt/BFclientUI/README.md

 Note that the sha1 checksum in the .bes file must match the __UISupport.tmp file, and must be placed in the Server directory: C:\Program Files (x86)\BigFix Enterprise\BES Server\wwwrootbes\Uploads\<sha1>\__UISupport.tmp

 [there's a sha1 tool that will calculate this checksum using 'sha1 -r <file>'.
-Tool is available from support.bigfix.com utilities]
+Tool is available from support.bigfix.com utilities; you'll also need the bfarchive.exe tool to do the compression into __UISupport.tmp]